ReallyMcCoy/reallymccoy.github.io/_pages/about.md

 Training
 ======

 Currently, I am a PhD student in [David Haig](https://haiggroup.oeb.harvard.edu/)'s lab at Harvard, supported by the NDSEG Fellowship and the Ashford Fellowship.
 Before this, I studied biology at Yale (advised by [Leo Buss](https://eeb.yale.edu/people/faculty-affiliated/leo-buss) and [Rick Prum](https://prumlab.yale.edu/)) and received an MPhil in enviromental policy from Oxford University as a Rhodes Scholar.
 Through the Climate Solutions Living Lab at Harvard Law School, [Wendy Jacobs](https://hls.harvard.edu/faculty/directory/10426/Jacobs) taught me how to apply science to issues of environmental policy.
-She passed away this year.
-Wendy Jacobs left a giant-sized imprint on the world through her law, teaching, and advocacy; I count myself lucky to have known her.
+She passed away this year, leaving a giant-sized positive imprint on the world through her law, teaching, and advocacy.

 Research
 ======